arangodb/arangodb/scripts/toolbox/README.md

 ### Executing program

-* Example of how to run the program
+* Example of how to run the program, more to follow...

 ```
 python3 main.py --mode=single --init=true --startupParameters='{"rocksdb.block-cache-size": "133713371337"}'